-But all this is very difficult when a wall has been built between you and your ambitions, and that this wall that doesn’t even allow you to see that another reality is possible.
-Today the aspect of this area of Lima is surreal and reflects the division of modern society.
-On the one hand, the wealthy social class, with luxurious houses, swimming pools, green parks and state-of-the-art infrastructure and on the other side, separated by a few meters, the most humble social class deprived from even basic services to lead a dignified life.
-The fact that the division of these two realities is not a geographic boundary, but rather a wall of reinforced concrete and barbed wire built by the will of man, is the symbol of how today’s society is divided.
-All people have the same rights, however their lifestyle can be different, their social extraction and their philosophy of thought as well.
-Ignoring the problems or erecting barriers to separate and not seeing the other realities will never help to create a cohesive society where everyone has the same opportunities, but would only help to increasingly widen the gap between human beings.
+Today the aspect of this area of Lima reflects the division of modern society.
+In one side, the wealthy social class, with luxurious houses, swimming pools, green parks and state-of-the-art infrastructure.
+On the other one, separated by a few meters, the most humble social class deprived from even basic services to lead a dignified life.
+Everyone have the same rights and ignoring the problems or erecting barriers will never help to create a cohesive society where everyone has the same opportunities.
+Instead, it would only help to increasingly widen the gap between human beings.